opentok/Opentok-Java-SDK/README.md

 ## Creating Sessions

-To create an OpenTok Session, use the `OpenTok` instance's `createSession(SessionProperties properties)` method.
+To create an OpenTok Session, use the `OpenTok` instance’s `createSession(SessionProperties properties)` method.
 The `properties` parameter is optional and it is used to specify two things:

 * Whether the session uses the OpenTok Media Router